Raphael Luz

-Raphael Luz Pessoa (born 18 July 1989) is a Brazilian footballer, who plays as an attacking midfielder for Boa Esporte.
+Raphael Luz Pessoa (born 18 July 1989) is a Brazilian footballer who plays as an attacking midfielder for Aparecidense.

 Biography

 Raphael Luz is a playmaker formed by São Paulo Futebol Clube (2006-2008).
 After that he played in clubs like Cruzeiro and Goiás.
 Raphael Luz is a playmaker who started his career at São Paulo Futebol Clube (2006–2008).
 After that he played in clubs like Cruzeiro, Goiás and Bahia.
 In January 2015 he arrived to Cuiabá Esporte Clube.
 In 2015, he was champion with Cuiabá of Copa Verde and Mato Grosso state League.